-[1] It is an abuse of the court or regulatory authority's process to threaten to make or advance such a charge or a complaint in order to secure the satisfaction of a private grievance.
-Even if a client has a legitimate entitlement to be paid monies, threats to take criminal, quasicriminal or regulatory action are not appropriate.
-[2] It is not improper, however, to notify the appropriate authority of criminal, quasi-criminal or anti-regulatory activities while also taking steps through the civil system.
+[1] It is an abuse of the court or regulatory authority's process to threaten to make or advance a complaint in order to secure the satisfaction of a private grievance.
+Even if a client has a legitimate entitlement to be paid monies, threats to take criminal or quasicriminal action are not appropriate.

+[2] It is not improper, however, to notify the appropriate authority of criminal or quasicriminal activities while also taking steps through the civil system.
 Nor is it improper for a lawyer to request that another lawyer comply with an undertaking or trust condition or other professional obligation or face being reported to the Society.
-The impropriety stems from threatening to use, or actually using, criminal or quasi-criminal or regulatory proceedings to gain a civil advantage.
+The impropriety stems from threatening to use, or actually using, criminal or quasi-criminal proceedings to gain a civil advantage.